DA: Lawrence man facing charges after crashing van into Tewksbury police cruiser

 TEWKSBURY, MASS.
-(WHDH) - A Lawrence man who authorities say crashed his van into a police cruiser in Tewksbury on Tuesday morning has been charged with negligently operating a motor vehicle.
+(WHDH) - A Lawrence man accused of crashing his van into a police cruiser in Tewksbury Tuesday morning has been charged with negligently operating a motor vehicle.

 Jorge Joel Gomez Guzman, 21, was traveling westbound on Route 133 around 6:46 a.m. when he crossed into the opposite lane and struck the cruiser head-on, according to the Middlesex District Attorney’s Office.